diaahassaniya/E2E-Application-development/README.md

 2. in users table update the role_id to 1 so the updated user will be as admin

 ## Overview
+This is a mini app for a cameras monitaring system:
+1. Room that have the cameras
+2. cameras that is in the rooms
+3. users that have the cameras in a specific room

 The expected flow of project operations

-1. Create, get, update and delete camera
+1. Create, get, update(on/off)and delete camera
 2. Create, get, update and delete room
 3. Associate the camera with the room
 4. move camera from room to another